Passphrase: Security

 (This calculation does not take into account that this is a well-known quote from the operetta H.M.S.
 Pinafore.
 An MD5 hash of this passphrase can be cracked in 4 seconds using crackstation.net, indicating that the phrase is found in password cracking databases.)

 Using this guideline, to achieve the 80-bit strength recommended for high security (non-military) by NIST, a passphrase would need to be 58 characters long, assuming a composition that includes uppercase and alphanumeric.

 There is room for debate regarding the applicability of this equation, depending on the number of bits of entropy assigned.
 For example, the characters in five-letter words each contain 2.3 bits of entropy, which would mean only a 35-character passphrase is necessary to achieve 80 bit strength.

 If the words or components of a passphrase may be found in a language dictionary—especially one available as electronic input to a software program—the passphrase is rendered more vulnerable to dictionary attack.
 This is a particular issue if the entire phrase can be found in a book of quotations or phrase compilations.
 However, the required effort (in time and cost) can be made impracticably high if there are enough words in the passphrase and if they are randomly chosen and ordered in the passphrase.
 The number of combinations which would have to be tested under sufficient conditions make a dictionary attack so difficult as to be infeasible.
 These are difficult conditions to meet, and selecting at least one word that cannot be found in any dictionary significantly increases passphrase strength.

 If passphrases are chosen by humans, they are usually biased by the frequency of particular words in natural language.
 In the case of four word phrases, actual entropy rarely exceeds 30 bits.
 On the other hand, user-selected passwords tend to be much weaker than that, and encouraging users to use even 2-word passphrases may be able to raise entropy from below 10 bits to over 20 bits.

 For example, the widely used cryptography standard OpenPGP requires that a user make up a passphrase that must be entered whenever decrypting or signing messages.
 Internet services like Hushmail provide free encrypted e-mail or file sharing services, but the security present depends almost entirely on the quality of the chosen passphrase.

 Compared to passwords

 Passphrases differ from passwords.
 A password is usually short—six to ten characters.
-Such passwords may be adequate for various applications (if frequently changed, if chosen using an appropriate policy, if not found in dictionaries, if sufficiently random, and/or if the system prevents online guessing, etc.) such as:
+Such passwords may be adequate for various applications if frequently changed, chosen using an appropriate policy, not found in dictionaries, sufficiently random, and/or if the system prevents online guessing, etc., such as: